sulu/SuluContentBundle/UPGRADE.md

 ## dev-master

+### Add contentRichEntityClass parameter to getDefaultToolbarActions method of ContentViewBuilderFactory

+The `getDefaultToolbarActions` method of the `contentRichEntityClass` has a required `contentRichEntityClass` parameter now.
+The parameter is used for determining the correct toolbar actions based on the implemented interfaces.

 ### Refactor RoutableInterface to use configured schema for route generation

 The bundle now uses the `route_schema` that is configured via `sulu_route.mappings` for generating the route for an